Enjoying our puzzle hints?

 These words look like they belong in one group but actually fit somewhere else entirely.

-Why “JAZZ” didn't go with PRONOUN HOMOPHONES
+Why “JAZZ” didn't go with KINDS OF CONES

-Why “LIFT” didn't go with MAKE NICER, WITH "UP"
+Why “LIFT” didn't go with KINDS OF CONES

-Seems like: MAKE NICER, WITH "UP" → Actually: STEAL
+Seems like: KINDS OF CONES → Actually: STEAL

 Browse by Date